 \subsection{Technical Overview}

 For the directed case, our techniques are based on \cite{g24}.
 However, our problem is harder since it is not clear which $k$ terminals to choose.
-An important difference is that we use an approximation algorithm for maximizing set coverage (a submodular function) under matroid constraints \cite{check33}.
-The multiplicative approximation for the undirected case builds on this, and requires several graph decomposition techniques to be carefully combined.
+An important difference is that we use an approximation algorithm to maximize coverage (a submodular function) under matroid constraints \cite{check33}.
+The multiplicative approximation for the undirected case builds on this and requires several graph decomposition techniques to be carefully combined.

 For both results, we denote the maximum degree as $B^*$ and height as $D^*$ of an optimal minimum poise tree $T^*$.
 It can be assumed that $D^*$ and $B^*$ are known by trying all possibilities, as there are only polynomially many.
 Moreover, since $D^*$ is known, all vertices of distance greater than $D^*$ from the root may be removed.